visriv/multi-visual-tasks/README.md

   English | [简体中文](README_CN.md)

   MultipleVisualTasks (MVT) is an open-source toolbox for multiple vision tasks based on PyTorch.
+Our repo is designed according to {MMDetection: https://github.com/open-mmlab/mmdetection} and {Detectron2: https://github.com/facebookresearch/detectron2}

 ### Major Features